gilch/hissp/docs/macro_tutorial.rst

 but even if you write it very carefully, are you sure you're catching all the edge cases?
 To really do it right,
-you'd have to *parse the AST*.
+you'd have to *parse the Python to AST*, understand the structure (not exactly trivial), search it, and then keep it up to date with new versions of Python, since it's not an especially stable API.

-The whole point of using Hissp tuples instead is so you don't have to do this.
+The whole point of using Hissp instead is so you don't have to do all this.
 Hissp is a kind of AST with lower complexity.
+It's just tuples.
+Stay out of parsing text.

 Arguably, our final ``%#`` or ``X#`` macro didn't do it right either, since it still detects the anaphors even if they're quoted,